Purge Compounds for Thermoplastics

 There are two major classes of purging compounds in the market.
-One is referred to as Mechanical or Abrasive purging compounds – these are compounds where the cleaning process is based on the mechanical action of hard particles, e.g. glass.
-The other type of purging compounds are Chemical purging compounds – with these the cleaning process relies on chemical additives that initiate some form of chemical reaction.
+One is referred to as mechanical or abrasive purging compounds.
+These are compounds where the cleaning process is based on the mechanical action of hard particles, e.g., glass fibers.
+The other type of purging compounds is chemical purging compounds.
+With these, the cleaning process relies on chemical additives that initiate some form of chemical reaction.
 A third, less commercially available category, typically called a hybrid, is a combination of mechanical and chemical characteristics.
-The supply form of purging compounds can be either ready-to-use format where the product can be used directly from the package, or a concentrate which is then typically combined with some type of resin at the production facility before being used.
+The supply form of purging compounds can be either ready-to-use, where the product can be used directly from the package, or a concentrate which is then typically combined with some type of resin at the production facility before being used.

-A well-selected purging compound that matches with your process and polymer can provide extensive production benefits such as: time savings (shorter color and material change-over times), material savings, fewer rejects, lower scrap, higher productivity and quality, positive long-term effects on machine cleaning and less wear and tear on machine components.
+A well-selected purging compound that matches with your process and polymer can provide extensive production benefits, including time savings (shorter color and material changeover times), material savings, fewer rejects, lower scrap, higher productivity and quality, positive long-term effects on machine cleanliness, and less wear and tear on machine components.
 Using specialized purging compounds provides you with improved machine utilization time and less waste.

 Thermoplastic processing is done in many different ways with many different polymers, within a wide range of processing temperatures.
 Universal purging compounds are available on the market, and they do provide benefit in very limited applications.
 However, universal purging compounds are compromised solutions, and are not the best solution for the majority of operations.
 Universal purging compounds are effective only on polymers compatible with their matrix and MFI and less effective on incompatible polymers and/ or with very different matrices.
 When transitioning between two incompatible polymers, two differing MFI ranges, or two different matrices, it is best to use a specialized purge compound.